 The primary objective of the ECS is to maintain homeostasis.
 The origin of the word homeostasis comes from the Greek words for “steady”.
 Which in our case, means providing a state of internal stability necessary for survival, despite fluctuations in our external environment.
 The ECS is also involved in many physiological processes like appetite, sleep, digestion, mood, memory, metabolism, neuro-protection, hormones, and heart function.

 What Are The Locks And Keys?

-The ECS has a series of receptors on cells throughout the body designed to accept cannabinoids, like the CBD in Select Hemp extract oil.
+The ECS has a series of receptors on cells throughout the body designed to accept cannabinoids, like the CBD and other cannabinoids found in CBD flower.

 There are two main types of receptors, cannabinoid 1 (CB1) and cannabinoid 2 (CB2) that receive three types of cannabinoids: